 If You Earn Less Than a Certain Amount, Your Payments are Paused

-If your earnings are lower than the Minimum Income Threshold, you aren’t obligated to make ISA payments.
+If your earned income is lower than the Minimum Income Threshold, you aren't obligated to make ISA payments.

 If You're Unemployed, Your Payments are Paused

 Life can throw curveballs at you.
 ISAs have flexible payment schedules in that you aren't required to make payments during certain life conditions, including unemployment or family leave.
 That's why you only make repayments on your ISA when you're earning, so payments are automatically deferred if you lose your job.
 It's understandable that life happens, so if you need to voluntarily leave the work-force, your ISA program will be paused without penalty and not be in payment status.
 During this time there will be no interest accrual (unlike a traditional loan), and your payments will restart once you've gotten back on your feet.

 A Few Other Situations Where Your Payments are Paused:

 The exact terms of your Income share agreement contract will vary, but it's possible to receive a deferment on your ISA obligation in three other situations:

 Returning to school: Learning new skills and continuing your education is key to being prepared for a career transition.
 If you decide to further your education after graduation, whether it be grad school, or you decide to go back to school to pursue another degree, etc. your ISA payments are also deferred while you're enrolled.
 If you decide to transfer schools after taking out an ISA at your first campus, your monthly payments will be in deferment period while you're learning new skills!